Closed-loop equilibria for Stackelberg games: a story about stochastic targets: Illustrative example

 \subsubsection{Comparison with other solution concepts and numerical results}

-{For the numerical results, we first consider a benchmark scenario in \Cref{fig1:numerics}, with parameters $T=1$, $c_{\rm F} = c_{\rm L} = 1$, $\sigma =1$, $a_\circ = 10$, and $b_\circ = 3$.
-In this scenario, the cost of effort is therefore identical for the leader and the follower.
-We then study in \Cref{fig2:numerics} a scenario in which the follower's cost of effort increases to $c_{\rm F} = 1.25$, and conversely in \Cref{fig3:numerics} when now the leader's cost of effort increases to $c_{\rm L} = 1.25$.
-Finally, we represent in \Cref{fig4:numerics} the impact of an increase of $a_\circ$ from $10$ to $20$.
-Note that in these four scenarios, $a_\circ$ is chosen sufficiently large so that \Cref{cdtn:a_0_ACLM} and \Cref{cdtn:a_0_ACL} are satisfied.
+For the numerical results\footnote{In \Cref{fig1:numerics,fig2:numerics,fig3:numerics,fig4:numerics}, the `CL curves' in the right-hand plots labelled (b) appear piecewise constant.
+This is not a property of the true solution, but rather an artefact of the numerical method.
+Specifically, it results from the space discretisation: the grid resolution cannot be refined arbitrarily due to convergence and stability constraints, leading to the observed behaviour.}, we first consider a benchmark scenario in \Cref{fig1:numerics}, with parameters $T=1$, $x=1$, $c_{\rm F} = c_{\rm L} = 1$, $\sigma =1$, $a_\circ = 10$, and $b_\circ = 3$.
+We then study in \Cref{fig3:numerics} a scenario in which the leader's cost of effort increases to $c_{\rm L} = 1.25$, and conversely in \Cref{fig2:numerics} when now the follower's cost of effort increases to $c_{\rm F} = 1.25$.
+Finally, we represent in \Cref{fig4:numerics} the impact of an increase of $a_\circ$ from $10$ to $15$.
+Note that in these four scenarii, $a_\circ$ is chosen sufficiently large so that \Cref{cdtn:a_0_ACLM} and \Cref{cdtn:a_0_ACL} are satisfied. {Moreover, in all the simulations below, the curve `ACLMk' represents the value of the problem ACLM-$\bar{K}$, described in \Cref{sss:ACLM}.}